in28minutes/in28minutes.github.io/_blog/articles/2017-12-02-spring-boot-and-iBatis-with-h2.md

 values(10002,'Ravi', 'A1234568');
 ```

-When the application reloads you would see following statements in the log indicating that the sql files are picked up
+After you refresh the application, you should see the following messages in the log showing that the sql files have been picked up.
 ```
 Executing SQL script from URL [file:PATH/schema.sql] Executing SQL script from URL [file:PATH/data.sql]